Discrimination in the Venture Capital Industry: Evidence from Field Experiments: Experiment A's Design and Results

-\textbf{Q1.
-(Quality Evaluation, First Moment)} Imagine that [Founder Name] team is guaranteed to accept your investment offer.
-Compared with firms you have previously invested in, which percentile do you feel this startup belongs to considering its quality?

-\textbf{Q2.
-(Collaboration Likelihood Evaluation, Strategic Channel)} Considering the potential network and negotiation power of [Founder Name] startup team, what's the probability that this startup team will accept your investment offer rather than that of another investor (Angel, VC, Loans, etc.)?

-\textbf{Q5.
-(Risk Evaluation, Second Moment)} Compared with your previous invested startups, which percentile do you feel this startup belongs to considering its risk level (i.e., the level of uncertainty of achieving the expected finance returns)?

-{\textbf{\emph{Decision Questions}}} The two decision questions are designed to examine how the investors' preferences evolve from initial contact interest to investment interest.
-A standard experimental methods, like the correspondence test, generally observes the initial contact interest from candidate evaluators.
-However, it is still unknown whether contact interest can fully transform into investment interest or affect any later stage decisions.
-Therefore, I ask each experiment participant to indicate both their contact interest ($Q3$) and investment interest ($Q4$).
-The investment interest question asks the relative investment interest rather than the investment magnitude mainly because different investors have different ranges of targeted investment amounts.
-In order to accommodate more investors, I try to make the question as standardized and generally applicable as possible.
+\textbf{\emph{Decision Questions}} --- The two decision questions are designed to examine both the investor's contact interest ratings ($Q_3$) and intended investment interest ratings ($Q_4$).
+Specifically, $Q_4$ asks for the relative investment magnitude rather than the absolute investment magnitude as different investors have different ranges of targeted investment amounts.
+In order to accommodate more investors, I have tried to make $Q_4$ as standardized as possible.

-\textbf{Q3.
-(Contact Interest)} If you consider both the team's attractiveness and their likelihood of collaboration, how likely would you be to ask for their contact information or pitch deck?

-\textbf{Q4.
-(Investment Interest)} Considering both the team's attractiveness and their likelihood of collaboration, how much money would you invest in this startup compared to your average investment amount?
-Imagine that the startup asks for the amount of money that you can afford. \\ (For example, if your average amount of investment per deal is \$1M and you would invest \$0.5M in the team, drag the bar to 0.5.)\\

-{\textbf{\emph{C. Section 2 (Background Questions)}}}\\ At the end of the matching tool, I also collect standard background information about the participant to check how representative my sample investors are and implement potential heterogeneous effects based on predetermined investors' characteristics.
-Such background information includes investors' preferred industries, stages, special investment philosophies (for example, only investing in social ventures and women-led startups) and standard demographic information, which includes gender, race and educational background.
-It is important to ask the background questions after the evaluation section in order to avoid priming subjects to think about any particular characteristics that the research project aims to test.
+\textbf{\textit{Background Questions}} After the investor evaluates all the profiles, Experiment A also collects standard background information about each participant to determine how representative the sample investors are and analyze potential heterogeneous effects based on predetermined investor characteristics.\footnote{All the background questions are placed after the evaluation section to avoid priming subjects to think about any particular characteristics that the research project aims to test.} Such background information includes investors' preferred industries, stages, special investment philosophies, gender, race, and other standard demographic information.